parthgupta5555/Pytorch_Performance_Prediction_neural_network/README.md

 ---

-## Learning Outcomes
+## Project Workflow

-Through this project I learned:

-- Tensor operations
-- Building custom models with `nn.Module`
-- Forward and backward propagation
+1. Generate a synthetic dataset
+2. Split data into training and testing sets
+3. Standardize input features
+4. Convert data into PyTorch tensors
+5. Build a custom neural network
-- Gradient descent using Adam
+6. Train the model using Adam optimizer
-- GPU training using CUDA
-- Regression model evaluation
+7. Evaluate performance using RMSE and R² Score
+8. Train and compare execution on CPU and GPU

 ---

+## Results

+The trained model is evaluated using:

+- Root Mean Squared Error (RMSE)
+- R² Score

+---

+## Dataset

+This project uses a **synthetic dataset** created solely for learning and educational purposes.

+---

 ## Future Improvements

-- Train using mini-batches with DataLoader
+- Implement mini-batch training using `DataLoader`
-- Experiment with deeper architectures
+- Experiment with deeper neural network architectures
-- Train on a real-world dataset
+- Train on real-world datasets
-- Hyperparameter tuning
+- Perform hyperparameter tuning

----

-## Author

-Parth Gupta